canonical/ubuntu-server-documentation/tutorial/managing-software.rst

 across are: ``depends``, ``recommends``, and ``suggests`` (although there are others!), so we'll take a look at these three.

 - **depends**: Absolutely required, the package won't work without it.
+If we try to remove a package that is depended on by another, both will be removed!
 - **recommends**: Strongly dependent, but not absolutely necessary (which means the package will work better with it, but can still function without it)
 - **suggests**: Not needed, but may enhance the usefulness of the package in